rx7iiim/bytecraft-game/README.md

 # bytecraft-game
-rest api for a one-piece-game for bytecraft open day 2023-2024 open day
+rest api for a one-piece-game for bytecraft open day 2023-2024

 Overview: